 Missing CDC employee's body found in river weeks after disappearance, police say

-The body of an employee at the Centers for Disease Control and Prevention was found this week in a river nearly two months after he was reported missing, police announced Thursday.
+The body of a missing employee at the Centers for Disease Control and Prevention was found this week in a river nearly two months after his "unusual" disappearance that prompted a nationwide search, police announced Thursday.

 Timothy Cunningham, an epidemiologist at the CDC, was found in Chattahoochee River in northwest Atlanta late Tuesday.
-No further details of the body’s location was released.
+No further details of the body’s location were released.

-“The Fulton County Medical Examiner's Office has identified the body recovered in the Chattahoochee River in NW Atlanta late Tuesday to be missing CDC employee Timothy Cunningham,” Atlanta police tweeted.
+“The Fulton County Medical Examiner's Office has identified the body recovered in the Chattahoochee River in NW Atlanta late Tuesday to be missing CDC employee Timothy Cunningham,” Atlanta police confirmed in a tweet.
 “A press conference will be held at 2 p.m.
 ET at APD Headquarters on the investigation.”

-Cunningham was last seen leaving working early on Feb.
-12. For months, authorities scavenged for clues on where the 35-year-old may have been.
-Atlanta Police Department Major Michael O’Connor had said in late February the disappearance was an “extremely unusual set of circumstances.”
+Cunningham was last seen leaving work early on Feb.
+12. For months, authorities scavenged for clues as to where the 35-year-old may have been.
+Atlanta Police Department Major Michael O’Connor said in late February the disappearance was an “extremely unusual set of circumstances.”

 "The most unusual fact, in this case, is that every single belonging that we are aware of was located in the residence," O'Connor said.
 "So his keys, cell phone, credit cards, debit cards, wallet, all of his identification, passports – anything you can think of we've been able to locate."